Perevalov/qa_chatbots_exercises/Exercise_5/qanary_example/README.md

 serviceversion = 0.1.0
 ```

-* Create a file with the component's implementation `my_component.py`:
+* Create a file with the component's implementation `my_component.py` (pay attention to the TODO comments):

 ```
 from flask import Blueprint, jsonify, request